a5k/RepData_PeerAssessment1/PA1_template.md

 has already been unzipped in the target directory.
 After loading the dataset, we find that the data consists of 17568 observations of 3 variables.

+The three variables are the number of steps (int), the date (read in as strings), and the interval for which a measurement was made (int), as shown below.
+We also observe that there were dates for which no meansurements were made, resulting in NA values for steps taken.

-We convert the date column to date values and then create a data table for next steps
+We convert the date variable to date values.
+The resulting converted data frame is shown below.

+We now create two data frames - one that contains NA values for steps and one that contains non NA values (or clean values).

 ```r
 ## read the csv file and show the structure of the dataframe loaded